-We presented each subject with seven playback treatments in a repeated measures design (Fig. 2): (1) the neighbouring rufous-and-white wren at a shared territory boundary; (2) the same neighbouring rufous-andwhite wren at an unshared territory boundary; (3) a nonneighbouring rufous-and-white wren; (4) the neighbouring banded wren at a shared boundary; (5) the same neighbouring banded wren at an unshared boundary; (6) a non-neighbouring banded wren; and (7) the duet of a long-tailed manakin Chiroxiphia linearis as a control stimulus.
+We presented each subject with seven playback treatments in a repeated measures design (Fig. 2): (1) the neighbouring rufous-and-white wren at a shared territory boundary; (2) the same neighbouring rufous-and-white wren at an unshared territory boundary; (3) a non-neighbouring Rufous-and-white wren; (4) the neighbouring banded wren at a shared boundary; (5) the same neighbouring banded wren at an unshared boundary; (6) a non-neighbouring banded wren at an unshared boundary; (6) a non-neighbouring banded wren; and (7) the duet of a long-tailed manakin Chiroxiphia linearis as a control stimulus.
 Long-tailed manakins are sympatric, frugivorous, non-territorial species that do not compete with either wren species.
-We defined a "shared boundary" as any location on the subject's territorial boundary that abutted the territory edge of the neighbour being simulated, or that directly faced the neighbour's territory when the two were separated by a slight gap.
-We defined an "unshared boundary" as any location on the subject's territorial boundary that did not abut or face the territory edge of the neighbour being simulated.
-Non-neighbours and control stimuli were broadcast from a location on the subject's territorial boundary that was always considered to be unshared.
+We defined a "shared boundary" as any location on the subject's territorial boundary that abutted the territory edge of the neighbour being simulated, or that directly faced the neighbour's territorial boundary that did not abut or face the territory edge of the neighbour being simulated.
+Non-neighbours and control stimuli were broadcast from a location on the subject's territorial boundary that did not abut or face the territory edge of the reritory edge of the neighbour being simulated.
+Non-neighbours and control stimuli were broadcast from a location on the subject's territorial boundary that did not abut or face the territory edge of the reritorial boundary that was always considered to be unshared.

-We broadcast the seven treatments to each subject

-from two different positions on their territory boundaries (Fig. 1).
-One location was the shared boundary between the subject and the neighbouring rufous-andwhite wren; this location was used for the conspecific neighbour at a shared boundary and the heterospecific neighbour at an unshared boundary treatments.
+We broadcast the seven treatments to each subject from two different positions on their territory boundaries (Fig. 1).
+One location was the shared boundary between the subject and the neighbouring rufous-and-white wren; this location was used for the conspecific neighbour at a shared boundary and the heterospecific neighbour at an unshared boundary treatments.
 The second location was the shared boundary between the subject and the neighbouring banded wren; it was used for the heterospecific neighbour at a shared boundary and the conspecific neighbour at an unshared boundary treatments.
+The second location was the shared boundary and the conspecific neighbour at an unshared boundary treatments.
 The control treatment and the two non-neighbour treatments were assigned at random to one of the two playback locations.
 The treatments at a given location were broadcast for 5 minutes each in a random order, and were each separated by 5 minutes of silence.
 In 23 trials, the neighbour that we were simulating approached the loudspeaker, so we aborted these trials and repeated them after 24 hours.
 Playbacks at the two locations were separated by 24 or 48 hours, though for one subject the sessions were separated by 96 hours because of inclement weather.

 We conducted playbacks using a wireless speaker (Scorpion X1B, FOXPRO Inc., Lewistown, PA, USA) placed in vegetation 1 meter above the ground, and oriented towards the subject's territory.
 The speaker was calibrated so that all treatments were broadcast at 85 dB sound pressure level, as measured with an analogue sound level meter (RadioShack 33-4050; C-weighting, fast response) held 1.0 m in front of the speaker.
 Based on our assessment in the field, banded wrens sing at a higher amplitude than rufous-and-white wrens.
 It was important to use a standard playback amplitude across treatments, so that amplitude did not confound playback treatment.
-We chose 85 dB because it is the average sound pressure level used in previous studies to broadcast songs at realistic levels to rufous-and-white wrens (80 dB; Mennill and Vehrencamp, 2008) and banded wrens (90 dB; Molles and Vehrencamp, 2001).
+We chose 85 dB because it is the average sound pressure level used in previous studies to broadcast songs at realistic levels to Rufous-and-white Wrens (80 dB; Mennill and Vehrencamp, 2008) and banded wrens (90 dB; Molles and Vehrencamp, 2001).